The Best Content Marketing Tips: 6 Trends Niche Marketers Need To Conquer

 Videos, blog posts, podcasts, infographics you name it.

-And 2017 will see even more still.
+And going forward we will see even more still.

 Because here's the thing:

 There’s an endless barrage of content from all directions, which means there’s more competition for the limited attention span of your target audience.

 So, as a lone niche marketer, how do you compete and stay relevant?